LukeEcomod/blopti/README.md

   - Monotonical canal flow
   - K(z) and C(z) and the Dupuit assumptions
   - Mask of peat area (vs soil area) for peat volume compus
+  - Does the optimization change with a change in general canal water level?
+How?

 ## Installation